fbpx

 • Lifetime Coverage

-Guaranteed-acceptance life insurance means that the applicant can not be denied for coverage as long as they are within the age-range the that plan is offered to.
-So, if you are between ages 50-85 then Colonial Penn will not deny you coverage regardless of your health or health history.
+Guaranteed-acceptance life insurance means that a person would not be denied coverage as long as they are within the age-range that the plan is offered.
+So, if you are between ages 50-85 then Colonial Penn will not deny your application regardless of your health or health history.

-In truth however a senior should NOT be on a guaranteed-acceptance plan unless they have a serious health condition!
-Most seniors can qualify for day-one full coverage but many don’t know it.
-So many seniors buy a guaranteed-acceptance plan that has a two-year delay, without realizing that they can qualify for better day 1 coverage with lower rates.
+In truth however a senior should NOT be on a Guaranteed-Acceptance plan in the first place unless they have a serious health condition!
+Most seniors can qualify for day-one full coverage but many don’t know it!
+Many seniors buy a guaranteed-acceptance plan that has a two-year delay, without realizing that they can actually qualify for day-1 full coverage at a lower rate!
+Colonial has no incentive to let you know this of course, so be sure to check what you can qualify for prior to buying any guaranteed-acceptance plan!

-Now here comes the part that makes Colonial Penn’s guaranteed-acceptance plans really confusing; they offer this coverage type in units.
-So, instead of saying the plan covers $20,000 or $10,000 for example, it is offered in units of coverage.
-So, you might be asking yourself, ‘what the flip is a unit?’
+Now here comes the part that makes Colonial Penn’s Guaranteed-Acceptance plans really confusing; they offer the benefit amount in units.
+So, instead of the plan offering $20,000 or $10,000 of coverage like nearly every other life insurance company, it is offered in units of coverage.
+At this point you might be asking yourself; what the flip is a unit?
 Colonial’s website describes a unit as:

 • The life insurance benefit amount that you can purchase.
 It depends on age, gender, and state.

+Thank you Colonial.
 Confused yet?
-If so, you are not alone.
+You are not alone.
 To put it more clearly; a unit is how much coverage you can buy for $9.95/month.
-This amount would be different for an 85-year-old male vs a 50-year-old female.
-So, the price/unit is the same across age, gender, and state, but the amount of coverage changes.
-Colonial offers these plans from 1-12 units of coverage.
+But wait, this amount would be different for an 85-year-old male vs a 50-year-old female, etc. So, the price per unit is the same across age, gender, and state, but the amount of coverage changes.
+Colonial offers 1-12 units of coverage for this guaranteed-acceptance plan.

 Sample Monthly Rates